novonordisk-research/OptiHPLCHandler/examples/example_start.md

 # Examples

-Outlined here are some example .ipynb files from use of OptiHPLCHandler
+Outlined here are some example .ipynb files from use of OptiHPLCHandler.

 ## Example: Basic usage - example_basicusage.ipynb
 Here outlines a basic usage example of OptiHPLCHandler's EmpowerHandler.